Home » Kuala Lumpur » Top Chinese New Year Food And Snacks To Try With Kids In Kuala Lumpur

 All major supermarkets

-Lots of Chinese families will have their own recipes for these passed down through the generations.
+Lots of Chinese families will have their recipes passed down through the generations.
 However, you can find the ready-made varieties in most restaurants, hotels, bakeries, and supermarkets.
 Here are just a handful of our faves:

 Little Steps Asia knows what families need.